Sacred Seasons and Holy Days

 Circle of Life uses Talking Circle practices to create a space where students can deeply explore questions of meaning and life.
 Every week we reconvene our Circle, engaging a new topic and learning more about ourselves and each other.
 2021’s Circles included topics such as faith, communication, transitions, friendship, and self-evolution.

-Our ISSA team meets weekly to plan and coordinate upcoming projects.
+Our ISA team meets weekly to plan and coordinate upcoming projects.
 Email [email protected] to get involved.

 CSDS sponsors two annual off-campus retreats annually: the Renew Global Spirituality and Leadership Retreat and the Revive Mindfulness and Wellness Retreat.
 Retreats provide a safe community setting for experiential learning, personal spiritual growth, and leadership development.